Leigh Matthews: Brisbane Lions

-In 2001, Matthews famously used the Predator quote, "if it bleeds, we can kill it", to inspire his team for its round 10 game against Essendon, who sat atop the ladder, was the defending premier, and had lost only two of its previous thirty-four games.
+In 2001, Matthews famously used the Predator quote, "if it bleeds, we can kill it", to inspire his team for its Round 10 game against Essendon, who sat atop the ladder, was the defending premier, and had lost only two of its previous 34 games.
 Brisbane finished as 28-point victors.
-Throughout the remainder of the season, the Lions were undefeated, eventually meeting and once again defeating Essendon in the 2001 Grand Final for their sixteenth consecutive win, and the first AFL premiership in club history.
-This would be the first of three consecutive premierships for the Lions under Matthews.
-Matthews then led Brisbane to consecutive triumph premiership victories over Collingwood in the 2002 Grand Final and the 2003 Grand Final.
+Throughout the remainder of the season, the Lions were undefeated, eventually meeting and once again defeating Essendon in the 2001 grand final for their sixteenth consecutive win, and their first AFL premiership in club history.
+This would be the first of three consecutive premierships for the Lions under Matthews, including Collingwood in both the 2002 grand final and the 2003 grand final.
 These wins gave Matthews a total of eight premiership medallions as a player or coach.
 His tenure crested at this point.
-A bid for a fourth consecutive premiership was brought undone by Port Adelaide in the 2004 Grand Final, when the Lions under Matthews lost by forty points.
+A bid for a fourth consecutive premiership was brought undone by Port Adelaide in the 2004 grand final, when the Lions lost by 40 points.

-In the 2005 season, The Lions with Matthews finished eleventh on the ladder with ten wins and twelve losses, missing the finals for the first time under Matthews.
-Also during the 2005 season, after his mother died, Matthews took a leave of absence for one game, which was coached by assistant coach John Blakey, when he filled in as caretaker interim senior coach in the absence of regular senior coach Matthews, for the Round 18, 2005 game against the Western Bulldogs, which the Lions lost.
-In the 2006 season, The Lions under Matthews did not fare much better when their form further dropped when they finished thirteenth (third-last) on the ladder with seven wins and fifteen losses.
-In the 2007 season, The Lions under Matthews finished tenth on the ladder with nine wins, two draws and eleven losses.
-Also in 2007, he coached his 200th game with the club, making him the first person to play or coach 200 games with three clubs.
-In the 2008 season, the Lions under Matthews finished tenth on the ladder again for the second straight year in a row, this time with ten wins and twelve losses.
+In the 2005 season, the Lions finished eleventh on the ladder with ten wins and twelve losses, missing the finals for the first time under Matthews.
+During the year, after his mother died, Matthews took a leave of absence for one game, which was coached by assistant coach John Blakey.
+Blakey filled in as caretaker coach in the absence of Matthews for the Round 18 game against the Western Bulldogs, which the Lions lost.
+In the 2006 season, the Lions did not fare much better, when their form dropped further as they finished thirteenth (third-last) on the ladder with seven wins and fifteen losses.
+In the 2007 season, the Lions under Matthews finished tenth on the ladder with nine wins, two draws and eleven losses.
+That year, Matthews coached his 200th game with the club, making him the first person to play or coach 200 games with three clubs.
+In the 2008 season, the Lions finished tenth on the ladder again for the second straight year in a row, this time with ten wins and twelve losses.

 Matthews resigned from his position as Brisbane Lions senior coach on 1 September 2008, at the end of the 2008 season, stating that he "felt the time was right".
 Matthews was then replaced by Michael Voss as Brisbane Lions senior coach.

 Matthews coached Brisbane Lions to a total of 237 games with 142 wins, 92 losses and 3 draws with a winning percentage of 60 percent.
 Matthews' coaching style at the Lions was reportedly incredibly strict, although obviously successful.
 Despite his four premierships as a coach, Matthews never coached a team to the minor premiership—though he did finish second with Collingwood twice and second with Brisbane three times.

+Matthews was selected to present the premiership cup to the Lions after their victory in the 2024 AFL Grand Final, their first premiership since Matthews' three-peat.